dragoncoder047/aelith/README.md

   * [ ] Use firewall somewhere else
 * [X] Finish writing man pages for all the types of continuations
   * [ ] Do translations
-* [X] Add algorithmic choosing songs based on where you are in the game
-  * [ ] Currently just random 33%/33%/33% -- make it choose randomly but influenced based on position
+* [ ] Add algorithmic choosing songs based on where you are in the game.
+Currently just random 33%/33%/33% -- make it choose randomly but influenced based on position
-  * [ ] Fix the not auto looping onEnd getting dropped (probably Kaplay bug)
+* [ ] Fix the not auto looping onEnd getting dropped for music (probably Kaplay bug)
 * [ ] Add autosave (last checkpoint) and option to restore when webpage is reloaded
   * [ ] How to refer to objects in-memory in serialized form?
     * [ ] Ones that don't exist, when savegame is loaded initially at start?